andrewwhitehead/flex-alloc/README.md

 This crate currently implements a [`Vec`-compatible container](vec::Vec) with additional features:

+- Optional `alloc` support, such that application may easily alternate between fixed buffer sizes and heap allocation.
+- Support for custom allocators, including the ability to spill from a small stack allocation to a heap allocation.
+- Additional fallible update methods, allowing for more ergonomic fixed size collections and handling of allocation errors.
 - `const` initializers.
-- Support for custom allocators, including the ability to spill from a small stack allocation to a heap allocation.
+- Support for inline collections.
 - Custom index types and growth behavior.
-- High level integration with the `zeroize` crate for clearing sensitive information from memory.

 ## Feature flags